Sign up as a Comparison Shopping Service

 - The site offers a search box for queries and provides search functionality based primarily on a dynamic and automated process and that is not substantially based on search technology licensed or syndicated from Google.

-NEW, starting January 31, 2019: The CSS website offers sorting and filtering options of product search results by price and at least one other dimension relevant for consumers (for example, brand, merchant, shipping time).
+NEW, starting January 31, 2019: The CSS website offers sorting or filtering options of product search results by price and at least one other dimension relevant for consumers (for example, brand, merchant, shipping time).

 - The site is accessible to everyone without sign-up.